Comment on page

 Syntax highlighting is enabled by default, to toggle it:

-to open up the Command Palette - 2.Search for the "Syntax Highlighting" option and click it (or press enter) to enable/disable
+Through the Command Palette, search for the "Syntax Highlighting" option and click it (or press enter) to enable/disable.

 Warp highlights errors in commands that are typed within the Input Editor e.g. if the binary for the command you've typed does not exist.

-Newly installed apps or newly created aliases will trigger error underlining until you open a new Warp session (Window/Tab/Pane).
+Newly installed apps or newly created aliases will trigger error underlining until you open a new Warp session (new window, tab, or pane), even if you source

 When Error Underlining is enabled, Warp automatically underlines any invalid commands with a dashed red underline.